-The beautiful town of Palafrugell in La Costa Brava is found on the coast of Cataluña, approximately 55km from LLORET DE MAR.
-With its pastel coloured traditional Spanish buildings lined up along the coastline, this town has a lot to offer to the tourists visiting it every year.
-The many bars and restaurants neatly tucked under the whitewashed arches all offer a variety of Spanish cuisine including fresh seafood for you to enjoy with a sea-view!
+The beautiful town of Palafrugell in Costa Brava is on the coast of Catalunya; approximately 55km from LLORET DE MAR.
+With its pastel-colored traditional Spanish buildings layered on top of one another up the coastline, this town has a lot to offer to the tourists visiting it every year.
+The many bars and restaurants neatly tucked under the whitewashed arches all offer a variety of Spanish cuisine, fresh seafood which you can enjoy with a view of where it came from!

-The location of this coastal town is truly magnificent.
-With an array of breathtaking beaches alongside traditional Spanish buildings, it really is a sight you will remember.
+The location of this costal town is truly magnificent.
+With an array of breathtaking beaches alongside traditional Spanish buildings, it really is a sight you will surely remember.

 There are several small reefs along the coast of Palafrugell, which have split this section of the Costa Brava into 7 beautiful sandy beaches.
 You can do a wide range of activities on the beaches, from renting kayaks, to attending sailing school, to scuba diving!
 Here are a few:

-- A short walk around from the main beach we have these 3 small beaches, which are all next to each other, with rocky splits that stick out into the sea.
-The culture of the nearby fishing villages is very noticeable here, as there are little fishing boats scattered all along the beach.
-There are many restaurants along these beaches perfect for a nice lunch in the shade, or just a glass of sangria to cool you down!
-All of these beaches are great for kids and perfect for a day under the Mediterranean sun.
+- A short walk around from the main beach we have these 3 small beaches: Port de Malaespina, Port Bo and Platja d’en Calau; which are all next to each other; with rocky splits that protrude out of the sea.
+The culture of the nearby fishing villages is very notable here, as there are little fishing boats scattered all along the beach.

-- Torre de Calella stands against the coast and was once used for defence during the Spanish Civil War.
+- Torre de Calella stands against the coast and was once used for defense during the Spanish Civil War.
 Worth a visit to see a magnificent view from the top!

 - Cap Roig Botanical Gardens alongside the castle is a must-do!
-The gardens make their way down to the sea through a network of overlapping terraces.
+The gardens make their way down to the sea through a networking overlapping terraces.
 In July this is the venue for a very popular music festival.

 Walking around Palafrugell

-Car – If you are driving remember there are tolls on the road!
-Have some spare change just in case, though in most of them you can pay by card.
+By car: If you are driving remember there are tolls on the road!
+Have some spare change and also a lot of them take cards now!
 The route is straightforward following signs: